What to expect during pregnancy

-Pregnancy involves changes that will significantly impact a woman's body.
+Pregnancy involves changes that will significantly affect a woman's body.
 Most pregnancies last for about 280 days, but they can last anywhere from 37 to about 42 weeks, starting from the first day of the last period.

 Doctors divide pregnancy into three stages, or trimesters, during which specific changes occur.
 Each trimester lasts for around 3 months.

 A pregnancy calculator can help to predict when a baby is likely to be born.

 Read on to learn more about what to expect during pregnancy.